allanchua101/sana/doc-website/global-flags.md

 ## `--no-progress-bar`

 You can use the `--no-progress-bar` flag to disable the progress bar.
-This flag is often used in build servers.

 ```sh
 $ sana lambda-count --no-progress-bar
 ```

+> TIP: This flag is often used in automation servers.

 ## `--silent-mode`